smartoceanplatform/mqtt_clients/README.md

-# MQTT Client to provide data to broker
+# MQTT clients to provide data to broker

 Used for replaying data acquired by sensors.